SturdiPancreas/CGM-TIR-watch/settings.md

 This is the percentage at which the pump reservoir bar fill color will change to the user-set urgent color (same as the low color).

 ### Secondary User SAGE Total (Hours):
+This is the total number of hours the **2nd diabetic** uses a sensor before changing it.
+Example: If you choose 240 hours, then 230 hours after your last sensor change, SAGE will show 10 hours remaining.  **The default setting is 240 hours**.

 ### Secondary User SAGE Warn (Hours):
+This is the number of hours **remaining** at which the SAGE pill will change color to the user-set warning color (same as the high color) and a numeric value of hours remaining will be displayed.  **The default setting is 24 hours**.

 ### Secondary User SAGE Urgent (Hours):
+This is the number of hours **remaining** at which the SAGE pill will change color to the user-set urgent color (same as the low color) and a numeric value of hours remaining will be displayed.  **The default setting is 6 hours**.

+### Secondary User IOB Enable/Disable:
+This toggle is to turn on/off watchface display of Insulin on Board (IOB) for the **2nd diabetic** from nightscout.
+Due to the way that insulin decays and the retrival of data for the watch every five minutes, the IOB displayed on the watch will not always match nighscout exactly.